-candidate to teach the ARC Basic Water Safety Course, the agencies and programs throughout the State of Oklahoma.
-Emergency Water Safety Course and the Lifequard Course.
-The student is placed in a program or agency under the approved supervision for the purpose of developing professional skills and values.
-Prerequisite/corequisite: HPER 1213.
+The practicum is offered in collaboration with selected agencies and programs throughout the State of Oklahoma.
+The student is placed in a program or agency under the approved Prep course for National Strength and Conditioning Association supervision for the purpose of developing professional skills duties of nitrous oxide, coronal polishing and pit and fissure Permission of Program Director required.